The Roman Forum was the center of life in Imperial Rome, evidenced by the many remains of triumphal arches, temples and basilicas.

 Basilica of Maxentius

 Construction of the last of the large basilicas was started by Emperor Maxentius in 308 AD.
 After his defeat by Constantine during the famous battle at the Milvian Bridge in 312 AD, the basilica was completed by Constantine.

 The basilica measured 100 meters by 65 meters and was an impressive 35 meters high.
-It consisted of a large central nave with enormous corinthean columns and two smaller aisles.
+It consisted of a large central nave with enormous Corinthian columns and two smaller aisles.
 One column was moved in 1614 to the square of Santa Maria Maggiore.
-A twelve meter tall statue of Constantine, partly in marble and partly in wood, occupied the western end of the Basilica.
+A twelve-meter-tall statue of Constantine, partly in marble and partly in wood, occupied the western end of the Basilica.
 Parts of the statue can now be found at the courtyard of the Palazzo dei Conservatori, part of the Capitoline Museums.

 Temple of Venus and Rome

 Ancient Rome’s largest religious structure was built at the end of the Roman Forum, near the Colosseum.
 Designed by Emperor Hadrian in 135 AD, this temple measured an impressive 100 meters by 145 meters.

 The temple was dedicated to Roma, the personification of the city and Venus, mother of Aeneas (assumed father of Remus and Romulus).
 The building contained two cellae (sanctuaries) with statues of the goddesses, each located at one side of the temple.
 Part of the cella dedicated to Roma is still standing today.

 This 13.5-meter-tall (44 ft.) column is the youngest of the forum.
 It wasn’t part of any temple, but it is a monument built in honor of the Byzantine Emperor Phocas on the occasion of his visit to Rome.
 The Corinthian column was erected in 608 AD by the Italian exarch Smaragdus, and was crowned with a gilded statue of Phocas.